nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 14.md

 Just all the time.
 I just permanently talk to the animals.
 Well, maybe they can tell us some stuff.
 Alright.
 Hopefully.

 Alright.
 What's your what's your marching order here?
-No. Sounds like me and Samir upfront.
+No. Sounds like me and Simear upfront.
 Yep.

 Sounds good.
 I will agree with you.
 Okay.
 So how were can you give me a perception rule?
-And Samir, can you give me a perception rule?
+And Simear, can you give me a perception rule?

 Oh, show.
 Oop.
 Hot roll.
 The question mark.
 Yay.